 “Electric vehicles are a great alternative for Tennesseans looking to do their part in protecting the air we breathe,” TDEC Commissioner Bob Martineau said.
 “This rebate program is a way to assist consumers making environmentally conscious transportation decisions.”

-Electric vehicle dealerships will be responsible for providing the rebate to consumers after such funds are received from the State.
+Electric vehicle dealerships will be responsible for providing the TN electric vehicle rebates to consumers after such funds are received from the State.
 The State will rebate $2,500 on zero-emission battery electric vehicles and $1,500 on plug-in hybrid electric vehicles sold or leased (with a three-year minimum lease term) by a Tennessee dealership to Tennessee residents, after a claim is filed by the dealership.

 For the purposes of this rebate, battery electric vehicles are defined as fully electric, zero-emission vehicles that have an on-board electrical energy storage device that can be recharged from an external source of electricity.
 Plug-in hybrid electric vehicles have zero-emission vehicle range capability and an on-board electrical energy storage device that can be recharged from an external source of electricity.
 In general, plug-in hybrid electric vehicles can be driven using electricity, gasoline or both.

 There is currently $682,500 available for this second iteration of the electric vehicle rebate program.
-The rebate program will go into effect for vehicle purchases or leases made after June 15, 2015.
+The TN electric vehicle rebates program will go into effect for vehicle purchases or leases made after June 15, 2015.
 Rebates will be dispersed on a first-come, first-served basis, and the program will remain active until funds are exhausted.

 The following vehicles are eligible to qualify for a rebate: